 Anemia (anaemia) is a condition related to the number of red blood cells or the hemoglobin (haemoglobin) concentrations in the blood.
 There are several types of anemia, although the most common is Iron deficiency anemia.
+Fatigue, weakness and pale skin are indicators the the person has a form of anemia.
+Treatment and medication depends on the type the person is suffering from.

 Anemia is a low concentration of hemoglobin in the blood.
 Hemoglobin is a protein found within the red blood cells (RBC) which transports oxygen throughout the body.
 The low levels may be due to a low concentration per RBC or may be due to a low RBC count.